Aller au contenu

 The service

-Comprehensive clinical support for former military personnel and first responders
+Comprehensive clinical support for former military and first responders

-Clinique Omicron offers a specialized clinical service for ex-military personnel and those who have served in a uniformed body.
-Our approach takes into account the realities of the field: persistent pain, post-traumatic stress disorder (PTSD), sleep disorders, neurological conditions and physical trauma resulting from active service.
+Clinique Omicron offers specialized clinical services for former military personnel and individuals who have served in uniformed corps.
+Our approach takes into account the realities of the field: persistent pain, post-traumatic stress disorder (PTSD), sleep disorders, neurological conditions, and physical trauma resulting from active service.

-From the initial assessment, our nurse clinicians identify priority needs.
-Our physicians intervene as needed to diagnose, adjust treatment or coordinate care - in person or by teleconsultation.
-The service is available at home, in a seniors' residence (RPA) or by appointment at the clinic.
+From the initial assessment, our clinical nurses identify priority needs.
+Our doctors intervene as needed to diagnose, adjust treatment, or coordinate care—in person or via teleconsultation.
+The service is offered at home, in senior residences (RPA), or by appointment at the clinic.

-Our teams have been sensitized to the unique challenges faced by ex-servicemen and women.
-We act with respect, without judgment, and in complete confidentiality - recognizing the nature of the professional commitment and sacrifices made.
+Our teams are informed about the unique challenges faced by veterans.
+We act with respect, without judgment, and with full confidentiality, recognizing the nature of professional commitment and the sacrifices made.

 Who is this service for?

-Retired or discharged military personnel facing complex health conditions related to active service - physical injuries, PTSD, chronic disorders.
+Retired or discharged military personnel facing complex health conditions related to active duty—physical injuries, PTSD, chronic disorders.

 Former police officers, firefighters and peace officers

-People who have served in a uniformed corps and are living with the physical or mental after-effects of their professional commitment.
+People who have served in a uniformed corps and who live with physical or mental disabilities related to their professional service.

 Spouses and caregivers

-Caregivers accompanying a veteran can also benefit from clinical support to sustain their own health in this demanding context.
+Caregivers who support a veteran can also receive clinical support to maintain their own health in this demanding context.

-Elderly ex-servicemen or first responders requiring clinical follow-up at home or in an RPP, with care coordination and liaison with the family.
+Elderly veterans or first responders requiring clinical monitoring at home or in assisted living, with care coordination and family liaison.

 Conditions covered

-Care tailored to the realities of military service
+Care adapted to the realities of military service

-Our clinical team is trained to identify, assess and support the complex health conditions common among former military personnel and first responders.
+Our clinical team is trained to identify, assess, and support complex health conditions common among former military personnel and first responders.

 Post-traumatic stress disorder (PTSD)

-Clinical assessment, psychological support and coordination with specialized resources - for veterans dealing with post-traumatic symptoms related to operational service.
+Clinical evaluation, psychological support, and coordination with specialized resources — for veterans struggling with operational post-traumatic service-related symptoms.

 PTSD Trauma Mental health